ishanpakuwal/colorization/README.md

 ## Combined Colorization & Seam Carving
 - In the file colorization_and_seamcarving.ipynb, we append the 2 modules: the instance-aware colorizer and the seam carving applications.
 - To get started, open the notebook (found in the root of this repo), and run the cells sequentially
-- As you get used to it, notice how the images we display are loaded and feel free to experiment with your own
+- As you get used to it, notice how the images we display are loaded and feel free to experiment with your own images as well
 - Enjoy!

 ```